Wheel of the year meaning the eightfold sabbats of the turning wheel

 Alban Eiler: ‘The Light of the Earth.’
 The Spring Equinox – the first official day of Spring – a time of transition and for planting crops.
 The balance of night and day provides a powerful time for magic to the ancient Druids.

 Alban Hefin – The Druid festival of the Summer Solstice, loosely translated as ‘The Light of the Shore’.
 The longest day of the year.
 It is also referred to as Litha or Midsummers Day.
 It was traditionally celebrated out of doors with picnics and games and large bonfires.

 Alban Elfed: ‘Light of the Water.’
-The Autumn, Equinox when the sun began to wane once more as the dark half of the year drew near.
+The Autumn, Equinox when the sun began to wane once more like the dark half of the year drew near.

 Wheel Of The Year History